 Interested in taking an organized tour of Vienna Woods, click here to explore options.

 You can reach Slovakia’s capital, Bratislava, by train from Vienna in under an hour!
 Explore a different country and a different culture for an affordable and hassle-free Vienna day trip.
-Perched along the banks of the Danube, Bratislava combines the old and the new with architecture reflecting the city’s historic past, and more recent Soviet rule.
+Perched along the banks of the Danube, Bratislava combines the old and the new.
+Its architecture reflects the city’s historic past, and more recent Soviet rule.

-If you’re weary of city life and want to get out into nature, then one of the many hiking trails in the Little Carpathian mountains close to the city is a great starting point to get some fresh air and do some meditative hiking.
+If you’re weary of city life and want to get out into nature, you can!
+There are many hiking trails in the Little Carpathian Mountains close to the city.
+These are a great starting point to get some fresh air and do some meditative hiking.

 In such close proximity to Vienna, it’d be a shame to miss out on the opportunity to visit Bratislava on a day trip!